 - Symbolism: You can also take a symbolism approach to positioning.
 Think about what it is about your products or services that could bolster your customers’ self-esteem and emphasize those features.
 Prestige brands often use this strategy, playing up their logos, the exclusivity of their offerings, or a certain lifestyle.
 Apple is a very good example of this strategy.

 - Experience: Positioning can be based on the experience as well.
 This strategy is designed to create an emotional connection with your target segment by focusing on how it feels to use your products or services.
 Marketing messages like “Relax,” “Let us take care of everything,” and “experience the difference” are examples of this approach.

 Using STP Marketing

 The STP marketing model forms the basis of a tailored marketing strategy and can serve as a framework to help you transform the way you reach your customers.
 The STP model ultimately help you identify the best way to connect with your target audience.
 Many companies also find that STP marketing builds brand loyalty by refining and defining your company’s identity.

 The four P’s of marketing – Place, Price, Product, and Promotion – can be a useful tool to get you started in implementing the STP model.
 Think about where you can reach your target customers, the price point that they are willing to pay for your unique product or service, and the types of promotion they like best.

 STP marketing is a three-step strategy to transforming your marketing from a one-size-fits-all approach to a more tailored and targeted effort.
 By defining your customers by their segmentation and evaluating the economic potential of those groups, you can identify which segments to target and position your brand to reach that segment.

 All you need is accurate customer data to get started, and ironFocus can help.
 We offer tools that can help you identify the opportunities in your sales funnel.
-From identifying the segments with the most potential to help you figure out the best positioning to reach that group, ironFocus can help you utilize the full potential of STP marketing.
+From identifying the segments with the most potential to helping you figure out the best positioning to reach that group.
+We can help you utilize the full potential of STP marketing.
 Ready to take your business to the next level?
 Contact us for a results-driven marketing approach.